tin2tin/Kinexus/README.md

 # Kinexus (Interactive Narrative Editor)

-**Kinexus** is a powerful tool for creating, styling, and exporting choice-based narrative games, interactive fiction, and interactive graphic novels.
+**Kinexus** is a powerful zero-code tool for creating, styling, and exporting choice-based narrative games, interactive fiction, and interactive graphic novels.
 It runs entirely in your web browser, providing a complete workflow from writing your story to packaging a distributable ZIP file for platforms like [itch.io](https://itch.io/).

 <img width="1905" height="959" alt="image" src="https://github.com/user-attachments/assets/8a7c3d51-4abd-4d48-8a15-cb728ec17401" />